commercetools/connect-payment-integration-template/README.md

 Regarding the development of processor module, please refer to the following documentations:

+### Currencies

+A special note regarding the usage of currencies and passing them around. commercetools provides monetary values in fraction digits according to the <https://en.wikipedia.org/wiki/ISO_4217> standard.

+This means that for the currency `EUR` the minor units will be expressed with fraction digits of two.
+I.e. a value of 1 euro and 50 cents will be expressed as `150`.
+While some currencies, have different fraction digits.

+It's important to note that individual PSP could differ from this standard.
+So it's important to convert properly on the input and output layer when interacting with PSP.

 - [Development of Processor](./processor/README.md)

 #### 1. Develop your specific needs